V. Discipline: Interventions & Consequences

 The use of corporal punishment is prohibited.
 However, school personnel may use reasonable force to maintain a safe and orderly learning environment.
 Any use of reasonable force shall be in accordance with School Board policy and State Board of Education rules.
 The prohibition against the use of corporal punishment also extends to parents or guardians on school grounds.
 The following types of discipline may be used, as well as those found in the school discipline plan at each school.

 A student can be assigned and sent to designated rooms or programs (examples: IC, ABC) in his/her school during the school day.
 A student will receive full credit for class work completed while in the assigned room or program and his/her absence will be a Code 6.
-A student will not be in-school suspended for more than three (3) consecutive days without the principal first consulting the area superintendent.

 Student Work Assignments

 If the student’s parent and a school administrator agree, the administrator can assign the student to a work detail at the school for up to ten (10) hours for each offense.
 The principal will decide who will supervise the student’s work.

 A student can be sent to Saturday School if an administrator has contacted the student’s parent and had a conversation with them at least twenty-four (24) hours in advance.